-Updated May 2017 - Introduction- The Manchester Village Spartans currently operate three men's rugby squads and a summer touch rugby team.
+Updated May 2017 - Introduction- The Manchester Village Spartans currently operate multiple men's rugby squads and a touch rugby team.

 Approximately 75% of our members are homosexual and 25% are heterosexual.
 We are an inclusive club : - anyone is welcome to join the Village Spartans who wishes to play rugby union - regardless of sex, sexual orientation, race, religion or belief.
 (Aged 18yrs+).
 We don't discriminate and you don't need to be gay to join.
 You just need a good attitude.

 The Club's playing and organisational membership is diverse - made up of members from the LGBT community, as well as both heterosexual members from local Sale area, and friends or family members of our LGBT players.

 Our aim is to maximize a player's potential through DEVELOPMENT and GROWTH, on and off the pitch

 Pre-season: The players train in August and September on Monday evenings to improve individual fitness and continue to train at rugby practice throughout most of the winter on Wednesday evenings we hold rugby practices.
 Both sessions are 7.15pm - 9.00pm.